okp980/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines prints the first 10 lines
 6-third_line displays the third line of the file iacta 7-file creates a file with content in it
+8-cwd_state writes the result of ls -la in to a file